mskelton/byte/README.md

 ## Installation

-You can install url by running the install script which will download the [latest release](https://github.com/mskelton/byte/releases/latest).
+You can install byte by running the install script which will download the [latest release](https://github.com/mskelton/byte/releases/latest).

 ```bash